TeaShull/PhytoBSA/README.md

 1. **Binomial Distribution for Reference Reads:**

-   Let X represent the count of reference allele occurrences in a locus with coverage (C) reads.
+   Let X represent the count of reference allele occurrences in a locus in each bulk with coverage (C) reads.
 The distribution of X follows a binomial distribution with parameters C and θ, where:

    X ~ Binomial(C, θ)

-   Here, C represents the total number of reads at the locus, and θ denotes the position-wise reference allele frequency.
+   Here, C represents the total number of reads at the locus in each bulk, and θ denotes the position-wise reference allele frequency.

 2. **Conjugate Prior Beta Distribution for Allele Frequencies:**